 That is exactly what Professor Cassidy imagined when he was appointed to a three-year term as the center’s first faculty director after it moved to BC Law from Suffolk University at the beginning of the 2015-2016 academic year.

 Cassidy wanted the Rappaport Fellowship to be an in-demand and respected brand supplying the policy internship-to-career pipeline.
 The Rappaport Center achieved that.
 He envisioned a distinguished lecture series on the theme of fighting for public interest and public policy.
 The center achieved that.
 And he wanted students to view legal education as opening an avenue to public policy work.
 “The fellows,” he said, “have done really interesting work that they maybe couldn’t have afforded to do or wouldn’t even have thought possible without the mentoring they received.”

-From her vantage point as co-founder of the Rappaport Center for Law and Public Policy, Phyllis Rappaport sees a widening circle of talent fanning out and populating local law firms and city government, legislative offices and the statehouse.
+From her vantage point as Chair of the Board of the Rappaport foundation, Phyllis Rappaport sees a widening circle of talent fanning out and populating local law firms and city government, legislative offices and the statehouse.
 “The mentors and supervisors of the fellows feel like they’re getting new energy by working with the students, and each year they raise their hands and want more students,” she said.
 “This injects a powerful, fresh view for both the people in the office and the people who are seeing for the first time how government works.”